 Because city or state agencies operate many public buses, a special set of laws may govern legal claims arising from public bus accidents.
 Because governments, their subdivisions and agencies are immune from lawsuits under traditional legal rules, special laws (typically called tort claims acts) must authorize these claims.
 Typically, these statutes or analogous laws or regulations place significant limits on how much time victims have to file claims and how much compensation they can ultimately recover.
-For this reason, people injured in public bus accidents should immediately contact an attorney with experience making claims against the so as to avoid any legal issues with this sensitive case type.
+For this reason, people injured in public bus accidents should immediately contact an attorney with experience making bus accident claims so as to avoid any legal issues with this sensitive type of case.

 Greyhound Bus Accidents

 Private companies like Greyhound and Megabus offer consumers relatively cheap ways to get from city to city.
-Despite taking much longer to reach their destinations than other forms of transportation, Bus trips, often cost a fraction of other types of travel, which makes taking the bus an attractive option for many people.
+Despite taking much longer to reach their destinations than other forms of transportation, bus trips often cost a fraction of other types of travel, which makes taking the bus an attractive option for many people.
 These buses, often referred to as motor coaches, pose many of the same risks as other types of buses.
-Motorcoach passengers can sustain serious injuries in accidents, and other motorists often sustain extremely serious injuries when motor coaches collide with them.
+Motorcoach passengers can suffer serious injuries in accidents, and other motorists often sustain extremely serious injuries when motor coaches collide with them.

 School Bus Accidents

-Likewise, motorists, bicyclists, and pedestrians whom school bus accidents hurt can sustain serious injuries that result in significant medical expenses and other compensable losses.
+Likewise, motorists, bicyclists, and pedestrians injured in school bus accidents can sustain serious injuries that result in significant medical expenses and other compensable losses.

-Call Us Today to Speak With an Experienced Bus Accident Attorney
+Should You Speak with an Experienced Bus Accident Attorney Now?

-If you were hurt in an accident involving a bus, speak to an attorney as soon as you can.
-The nationally recognized team of bus accident lawyers and legal professionals at Stewart J. Guss, Attorney at Law, understands how seriously these accidents can damage victims.
-We have protected the rights of injured victims of bus accidents for more than 20 years.
-We do everything we can to ensure that our clients obtain the compensation to which they are entitled.
+If you were hurt in a bus accident, speak to an attorney as soon as you can.
+The nationally recognized team of bus accident lawyers at Stewart J. Guss, Attorney at Law, understands how seriously these accidents can damage victims.

 See what past clients have to say: